joricky91/AlamofireTry/README.md

 - SwiftUI
 - MVVM Design Pattern
 - Alamofire
+- SwiftyJSON
+- Swift Package Manager (for adding Alamofire and SwiftyJSON dependencies)

 I encountered some problems in this project.
 The problem is about Tab Bar, because it's still around when I navigate to another view, and I tried to wrap the TabView with NavigationView, but now the navigationTitle on each view won't show up.
 The solution I come up with is:
 ```swift